MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 ```
 model = gensim.models.Word2Vec(
-    window = 10, # how many words bevore and after are used for training
+    window=10,  # how many words bevore and after are used for training
-    min_count = 2, # min words per sentence
+    min_count=2,  # min words per sentence
-    workers= 6 #defines the cores of your machine which are used seperately, if you have only 4 use 4
+    workers=6 #defines the cores of your machine which are used seperately, if you have only 4 use 4
 )
 model.build_vocab(content, progress_per=1000)
 ```

 Train the Model